 The knowledge of these regulatory requirements is indispensable for being hired in the domain of Credit Risk Analytics.
 Each of these regulatory documents suggests extensive use of statistical and econometric techniques for making banks adequately capitalised.
 Clients are eager to hire professionals with outstanding skills in predictive model development techniques, relevant software knowledge and good understanding of the regulatory requirements.

-Over the successive blogs, we will try and develop the co-integrated nature of statistical and econometric techniques and the regulatory guidelines.
+Over the successive blogs, we will try to shed more light on co-integrated nature of statistical and econometric techniques and the regulatory guidelines.
 This, as we believe will help aspirants in preparing for their venture into the domain of analytics.

 Run your eyes through credit risk modelling courses in Pune and Gurgaon, offered by DexLab Analytics.
 At present, DexLab Analytics is leading the credit risk analytics training spectrum with their world-class interactive learning services.